keefertaylor/TezosKit/README.md

 * Getting account balances
 * Getting data about the chain head
 * Getting account delegates
-* Generating wallet addresses without passphrases (passphrase support coming soon)
+* Generating and restoring wallets
 * Sending transactions between accounts

 TezosKit aims to support a greater array of RPCs in the future, similar to [eztz](https://github.com/TezTech/eztz) or [TezosJ](https://github.com/LMilfont/TezosJ-plainjava).